JonathanBouligny/VirtualRealityProject1B/README.md

 The environment was an important part of the scene because it depicted exactly where I wanted my scene to be based.
 I wanted the company to be based in a forest, where me and a partner, perhaps a whole slew of people, could get lost in the majesty of a forest.
 Perhaps we would learn something new frolicking with the bird and the flowers.
 Anyway, I limited the number of trees in the forest to 100 for performance reasons.
 The environment package also didn’t work well with physics, so a ground collider had to be added on the viable play area, which was defined at 50 by 50 squares by default.
 This was then boxed in by plane colliders to keep the player from walking too far for performance reasons.
 The ground was also made flat, so the environment would not clip into the ground in the building.

 ![Environment](https://puu.sh/zrauN/9a073f31fe.png "Environment")

-From A-Frame Environment GitHub ReadMe
+Screenshot of the Environment in Scene

 ## Player Camera
 The player camera was developed using the example provided by our TA.
 It uses universal controls as previously talked about a kinematic body to interact with all the physics colliders and is positioned so that the scene opens facing the robot.
 It was also positioned so that you may accidently click on the robot when spawning into the scene.
 This reinforces that certain objects clearly labeled can be interacted with.
 Of course, we also told the player that they could do these things so they won't get lost.